human-writes/sdk/README.md

 CodeWriter supports code highlighting thanks to HighlightJS library integration.
 All resources of the HighlightJS library are requested inside the webcomponent, so you do not have to worry about them.

+The writing speed depends on the delay between two charaters plus the process time to determine the character to display.
+The delay is 60 milliseconds by default.

 Both components also propose to:
 - make mistakes :angry:
 - correct mistakes right away :smile: